artemderkach/STM32F446RE-examples-zig/README.md

 ### Problems during implementation
 1. `.ARM.exidx` missing region
 When compiling, error from linker with message `no memory region specified for section '.ARM.exidx'` occurs.
+This section is needed for 'unwinding the stack', procedure for handling exceptions.
+Given that zig have no exceptions,
+`exidx` sections is useless.
+Nevertheless it's required for linker script, for some reason.
+To work around this issue, add `-fno-unwind-tables` to issue.

 ### Problems during implementation
 2. Code from startup file not appearing in disassembly